The Terminator: Contemporary

 Other reviews criticized the film's violence and story-telling quality.
 Janet Maslin of The New York Times opined that the film was a "B-movie with flair.
 Much of it ... has suspense and personality, and only the obligatory mayhem becomes dull.
 There is far too much of the latter, in the form of car chases, messy shootouts and Mr. Schwarzenegger's slamming brutally into anything that gets in his way."
 The Pittsburgh Press wrote a negative review, calling the film "just another of the films drenched in artsy ugliness like Streets of Fire and Blade Runner".
 The Chicago Tribune gave the film two stars, adding that "at times it's horrifyingly violent and suspenseful at others it giggles at itself.
 This schizoid style actually helps, providing a little humor just when the sci-fi plot turns too sluggish or the dialogue too hokey."
 The Newhouse News Service called the film a "lurid, violent, pretentious piece of claptrap".
 Scottish author Gilbert Adair called the film "repellent to the last degree", charging it with "insidious Nazification" and having an "appeal rooted in an unholy compound of fascism, fashion and fascination".

+John Nubbin reviewed The Terminator for Different Worlds magazine and stated that "There is no grandstanding here - no one was allowed to be more important than the end result.
+There is a magic in this small picture which could have made a triumph out of efforts like Temple Of Doom, or Sheena, or any of the other tired lifeless imitations that have been served up recently."

+Audience polls by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.